Quick Summary

 Marriage Allowance sounds like free money, but there are situations where it doesn't apply or could cause problems.

-This is the most common mistake for Scottish couples.
-If the higher-earning partner is in the Intermediate band (£27,492–£43,662) or above, they do not qualify.
-The relief is restricted to Basic rate taxpayers only.
+If the higher-earning partner is in the Higher band (£43,663+) or above, they do not qualify.
+The relief is available to Starter, Basic, and Intermediate rate taxpayers — so the qualifying ceiling in Scotland is £43,662.

-If the recipient's income fluctuates — say they earn £26,000 some years and £29,000 in others — you should only claim for the years where their income falls within the Basic rate band.
+If the recipient's income fluctuates — say they earn £40,000 some years and £46,000 in others — you should only claim for the years where their income falls within the Starter, Basic, or Intermediate rate band (up to £43,662).

 The transferor earns above £12,570